djjackYT/progressbar/README.md

 # progressbar
 This is a Standalone Nopixel 3.5 Inspired circular progressbar.
+DONT USE THIS YET.
+IT IS A WIP

 # Dependencies
 qb-core: https://github.com/qbcore-framework/qb-core